Long term side effects of radiotherapy

 - Drainage channels to the arms or legs can become partly blocked resulting in swelling called lymphoedema

 Radiotherapy makes tissues less stretchy.
 Doctors call this radiation fibrosis.
 How this affects you will vary depending on which part of your body was treated.
-Fibrosis may cause
+Fibrosis may cause any of the following.

 Radiotherapy to the pelvic area may cause